 The FDIC insures deposits of most U.S. banks up to $250,000 per person in the event of a bank failure.
 Similarly, the National Credit Union Administration covers the balance of members’ deposits up to $250,000 per person.

 You can research a bank’s safety rating by using Bankrate’s Safe & Sound Star Ratings system.
 Besides the star rating, you can get a memorandum on findings about a bank’s safety and a recent financial statement.

 What else to watch for

-You want to make sure that deposits are properly credited to your account and that your account is secure.
+Make sure that deposits are properly credited to your account and that your account is secure.
 You have alternatives when sending money to an online bank.
 You can send it via check, automated clearing house or wire.
-Regardless, there's an audit trail of your deposit.
+Regardless, there’s an audit trail of your deposit.